mlabs-haskell/Tuxedo/webservice-wallet/README.md

 ### Get all coins

-Rest apis for getting all the coins stored in the web service.
-Basically web service stores all the coin UTXO which are synced from the genesis block to the current height.
+REST APIs for getting all the coins stored in the web service.
+Web service stores all the coin UTXO which are synced from the genesis block to the current height.

 **end point:**: get-all-coins